 Primary Contact Name: Laura Cameron

 On March 5th, Shubhra Gururani (York University) speaks at Queen’s University on ‘Locating Gender in the Local and Transnational Discourses of Nature and Science’.
-The talk is sponsored by Studies in National and International Development
+The talk is sponsored by Studies in National and International Development (SNID).

 Date: Thursday, March 5th

 Abstract: In South Asian ethnography and historiography, there are now rich and impressive accounts that map the complex and sedimented processes through which expert knowledges of plants, animals, forests, caste/tribes, and racialized bodies were mutually co-constitutive of the social categories of difference in diverse colonial settings at different historical conjunctures.
 While due attention has been paid to these questions of difference, there is an awkwardness about the question of gender.
 Gender is clearly not missing from such accounts but there remains a tendency to view gender either as a special interest group or focus on the sexual and gendered attributes of femininity and masculinity of science and nature.
 Critical engagements with the questions of difference have offered more complicated gendered readings of discourses, revealing ways in which ‘nature’ was gendered female, sexualized characteristics assigned to tribes, and the bodies of communities or nations were mapped onto masculinized/feminized constructs of modernity.